varuncraghavendra/TII_NEU_Project/README.md

 ### To Spawn Multiple Drones, place this file "multi_uav_sitl.sh" inside the PX4-Autopilot folder inside the PX4 Docker and run it as follows

 `bash multi_ual_sitl.sh`

+## Basic Setup to bring up the dockers

 ### Enter ROS2 Docker using the following commands :